dubiacc/website/articles/en/nfp/index.md

 that is, masturbation.

-If NFP was truly without sinfulness, why would the answer from the S.P. include terms such as "cautiously" and "to dissuade of onanism"?
-There is absolutely zero "endorsement" here, only a toleration to prevent the worse sin of onanism, which Bishop Pivarunas gets completely wrong and then cites the modernist Fr.
-Halligan (1917 - 1997) in order to back up the claim that "NFP is lawful given sufficient reason", who in turn cites "common teaching of theologians" for his justification:
+If NFP was truly without sinfulness, why would the answer from the S.P. include terms such as "cautiously" and "to dissuade from onanism"?
+There is absolutely zero "endorsement" here, only a toleration to prevent the worse sin of onanism, which Bishop Pivarunas completely misinterprets.
+He then cites the modernist Fr.
+Halligan (1917–1997) to support the claim that 'NFP is lawful given sufficient reason,' who in turn cites 'common teaching of theologians' for his justification:

 > Deliberately to limit the use of marital relations exclusively to the sterile periods
 > in order to avoid conception (i.e., to practice periodic continence or rhythm) is, according